Qustodio Review 2024: Is This Parental Control App Right for Your Family?

 The Pause Internet feature empowers you to block internet access temporarily, even if you have existing scheduled time limits in place.

-After pausing the internet, you can adjust its duration or resume immediately by revisiting the Quick Actions menu.
+After pausing the internet, you can adjust its duration or resume immediately.
 Note that the pause feature always takes precedence over your established time limit rules.
 If your child’s devices are locked due to hitting their daily time limit or restricted hours, the option to pause won't be visible.

 Location tracking and geofencing